amn-indonesia/FolderMillPrintApi/README.md

 If your request succeeded, you will get ```HTTP OK 200``` code.
 But if failed, you will get ```HTTP BADREQUEST 400``` code, with list of description why it failed.

-Please note, this Web API project using docker :whale:, so you may want run docker desktop if you already install it, or instll it first before run, or maybe simply choose IISExpress if you want to run it directly.
+Please note, this Web API project using docker :whale:, so you may want to run docker desktop if you already install it, or instll it first before run, or maybe simply choose IISExpress if you want to run it directly.